LDprg/irregation_ha/README.md

-# irregation_ha
+# irrigation_ha
-A homeassistant integration for garden irregation
+A homeassistant integration for garden irrigation